Bid and Ask price. Spread

 The price, at which we sell the pair on Forex, is called Bid.
 It is always slightly below the market price.

 The price we see on the chart is always a Bid price.
 Ask price is always higher than the Bid price by a few pips.
 Spread is the difference between these two prices.
-In other words, it is a commission you pay to your broker for every transaction.

 SPREAD = ASK – BID